Autism in France: Psychoanalysis

 Many parents and researchers oppose the use of psychoanalysis in treating autism.
 They criticize its continued influence in France, particularly through the legacy of figures like Bruno Bettelheim.
 Experts like Fred R. Volkmar have expressed surprise at the persistence of psychoanalytic approaches, which they see as outdated compared to practices in other countries.
 Some argue that psychoanalysis in France is maintained due to the influence of authoritative figures and intellectual circles.

 Sociologist Cécile Méadel observed in 2006 that psychoanalytic views on autism were still widely used, sparking strong reactions from parents.
 Brigitte Chamak's study of French child psychiatric services in 2009 found that psychoanalytic theories were still prominent in the training of psychiatrists, though many parents rejected the idea that they were responsible for their child's autism.
 These psychoanalytic approaches were often seen as pessimistic regarding the potential for improvement in autistic children.

 A review of French literature on autism, conducted from 1989 to 2014, revealed a dominance of psychoanalytic and psychiatric perspectives.
 However, experts like Laurent Mottron have criticized these outdated approaches, acknowledging that France's methods were out of step with global standards.
 Chamak further emphasized that the situation in France is complex and cannot be solely attributed to psychoanalysis, as it also involves issues like insufficient specialized services.

 Some child psychoanalyst, like Maria Rhode, argue that it's a misconception that all psychoanalysts blame parents for autism.
 Claude Wacjman suggests that educational and therapeutic approaches can be complementary, and that psychoanalysis can include educational elements if properly integrated.

 Packing

 Packing, also known as wet wrapping, involves wrapping an autistic person in cold, damp cloths, which are gradually warmed.
 This technique is primarily used in France, despite being abandoned in most other countries due to a scientific consensus against it.
 Some French professionals, like Professor Pierre Delion, believe it can be beneficial for treating autistic and psychotic children.
 However, critics, including M'hammed Sajidi, point out contradictions, noting that children undergoing packing are often also medicated.
 Parent associations strongly oppose the practice, calling it harmful.

-International bodies, including the ONU Committee on the Rights of the Child (CRC), have recommended banning the technique, considering it a form of ill-treatment.
+International bodies, including the UN Committee on the Rights of the Child (CRC), have recommended banning the technique, considering it a form of ill-treatment.
 In response, French authorities, including Ségolène Neuville, called for public institutions to stop using packing in 2016.
 A bill to ban the practice and its teaching was proposed in May 2016.